Polygon (website)

-Polygon is an American entertainment website created by Vox Media covering video games, movies, television, and other popular culture.
-At its October 2012 launch as Vox Media's third property, Polygon sought to distinguish itself by focusing on the stories of the people behind video games and long-form magazine-style feature articles.
+Polygon is an American entertainment website which covers video games, movies, television, comics, and other popular culture.
+It was launched in October 2012 by Vox Media as its third property.

-The site was built over the course of ten months by eight co-founding editors which included the editors-in-chief of the gaming sites Joystiq, Kotaku and The Escapist.
-Vox Media produced a documentary series on the founding of the site.
 In May 2025, Polygon was sold to Valnet.

+The website had eight co-founding editors, which included the editors-in-chief of the gaming sites Joystiq, Kotaku and The Escapist.
+It sought to distinguish itself by focusing on the stories of the people behind video games and long-form magazine-style feature articles.